chaoticgd/ghidra-emotionengine-reloaded/README.md

 ### 7-Zip returned unsupported method

-Modern versions of PCSX2 store save states using zstd compression, which Ghidra's zip implementation doesn't support.
-To work around this you have to change `SavestateZstdCompression` to `false` in the `EmuCore` section of your `PCSX2.ini` file (or change it to `disabled` in your `PCSX2_vm.ini` file if you are using an older version of the emulator).
+Modern versions of PCSX2 store save states using zstd compression by default, which Ghidra's zip implementation doesn't support.
+To work around this, if you are using PCSX2 v2.1.178 or higher you should make sure that `Tools -> Show Advanced Settings` is checked, then navigate to `File -> Settings -> Advanced -> Savestate Settings` and change the `Compression Method` option to `Deflate64`.
+If you are using an older version, you will have to change `SavestateZstdCompression` to `false` in the `EmuCore` section of your `PCSX2.ini` file.

 ### Decompilation fails for some functions